-This is the bag at the center of it all.
-The bicycle frame bag is the most essential of bikepacking bags because it maximizes the carrying capacity of your bicycle with minimal impact on riding characteristics and aerodynamics.
+This is the bicycle bag at the center of it all.
+The frame bag is the most essential of bikepacking bags maximizing the carrying capacity of your bicycle with minimal impact on riding characteristics and aerodynamics.

 Full frame bags are great for full maximizing the space that a bicycle frame offers.
 Partial frame bags are much easier to fit to more bicycles.
 Partial frame bags also allow room for water bottle cages to still be used and can be preferable if the large volume of the full frame bag is not required.